Fitzroy Street, Melbourne: History

 Like St Kilda as a whole, Fitzroy Street in the middle to late 19th century was mainly a wealthy residential address, lined with grand houses, terraces and hotels.
 During the interwar years, the mansions were converted to flats or private hotels, and shops built in their front gardens, while others were replaced by flats with shops on the ground floor.
 The prominent Art Deco Prince of Wales Hotel replaced a Victorian era hotel of the same name on the corner of Acland Street in 1937.
 In the mid 20th century this development trend was continued, resulting in a continuous row of shops.

 From the 1960s to the 1980s, Fitzroy Street became the public face of the transformation of St Kilda from popular seaside entertainment and apartment living to red light district and cheap flats.
-The street featured cheap late night eateries, prostitution, drag cabaret shows, and The George hotel (renamed The Seaview) became a major venue for the punk and alternative music scene.
+The street featured cheap late night eateries, prostitution, and drag cabaret shows, as well as punk rock and alternative music venues, such as the Crystal Ballroom and the Prince of Wales Hotel.
 The suburb and the street, and particularly the Prince of Wales Hotel, became a centre of LGBT culture in Melbourne in the 1980s, an association that continues as the location of the Midsumma Festival since 1995, and in 2017 with the announcement that the Victorian Pride Centre would be located there.

 In March 2017, the Gatwick Private Hotel was purchased by the Nine Network for filming of the 2018 season of The Block.

 The passing of the Road Management Act 2004 granted the responsibility of overall management and development of Victoria's major arterial roads to VicRoads: in 2013, VicRoads re-declared the road as Fitzroy Street (Arterial #5932), beginning at Canterbury Road and ending at Nepean Highway through St Kilda; the remainder of the street west to The Esplanade remains undeclared.